-This past weekend daylight savings ended and most students got an extra hour of sleep.
-Just one extra hour of sleep makes a big difference in how patient, alert, attentive, and safe drivers are on the road.
-In fact, studies show that when this time change happens every fall there is a significant decrease in car accidents nationwide.
+This past weekend, daylight savings began and most students lost an extra hour of sleep.
+Just ONE extra hour of sleep makes a big difference in how patient, alert, attentive, and safe drivers are on the road.
+In fact, studies show that when this time change happens every spring there is a significant increase in car accidents nationwide.

 When students get enough sleep, their minds and bodies are able to perform at their best.
 Sleep affects physical health, mental health, and brain functioning.
 Sleep is not a luxury, it’s a necessity.